SurveyCompo/surveycompo-doc/docs/publish.md

 Depending on how much control you want over the survey data and how you want to present the survey to your audience, there are a few options to share a survey:

-### Let SurveyCompo Handle Everything
+### Let SurveyCompo Manage Surveys for You

-Allow SurveyCompo to host the survey for you.
+Allow SurveyCompo to host the survey and collect responses for you.
 SurveyCompo provides a unique page for each survey, ready to be shared and collect responses.
 This is the easiest way to share a survey.
 You can share the survey page link with your audience and start collecting responses.

 ![Tutorial - Hosted Survey](../assets/images/tutorial-hosted.png){: .center .md}